Investing in Stocks: 101

 Choose the investment service, broker, or adviser who will evaluate your risks and satisfy your investing needs.
-If you are not sure where to start, try out our Einvestment platform for investing.
-It is a licensed, multi-portfolio investing platform with more than 200 years of experience from different advisers and professionals.
+If you are not sure where to start, start with Einvestment mutual fund platform for investing.
+It is a licensed, multi-portfolio wealth management platform with professional management team that has more than 200 years of combined asset management experience.

-We create an individual plan for each customer based on their needs and acceptable risks.
-Your strategy and goals may differ when you are in your 20s, 30s, 40s, and even 60s (such as retirement plans), but our plan will grow with you – which is just one of the many benefits of using an investment platform for beginners.
+You can build customized portfolio based on your needs and risk tolerance.
+Your strategy and goals may differ when you are in your 20s, 30s, 40s, and even 60s (such as retirement plans), but our investment portfolios will grow with you – which is just one of the many benefits of investing with Einvestment platform.

 Step 2: Open an Investing Account

 Currently, the market is offering accounts with a broker or with a Robo-adviser account.